GSG-G11/Zaher-Yousra-Toda-List/README.md

 <h3 align="center">Todo List App</h3>

   <p align="center">
-    It's an app that allows users to add, remove and organize thier tasks.
+    Todo List is an app that allows users to add, check and delete tasks in order to organize their life.
     <br />
     <br />
     <br />